Double-estimation-friendly inference for high-dimensional misspecified models: Numerical experiments

 Here we present some simple experiments to investigate the performance of the DEF statistic $T_{\GENDEF}$ for generalised linear models (Section~\ref{sec:high_gen}) where we take the $X$ and $Y$-models to be logistic regression models.
 We generate data $(Y_i, X_i, Z_i) \in \{0,1\} \times \{0,1\} \times \R^p$ for $i=1,\ldots,n$ with $(n,p)=(250, 100)$ in the following way.
 We first construct a multivariate distribution $P$ as in Section~\ref{sec:exp_lin}, but take $p=250$.
 We then simulate $Z_i \iid P$, and independently generate $Y_i \sim \text{Bern}(\pi^Y_i)$ and $X_i \sim \text{Bern}(\pi^X_i)$ where probabilities $\pi^Y_i$ and $\pi^X_i$ satisfy

 with $\beta_j \iid U[0,1]$ and $a_j = 1 - (j-1)/24$.
-Note that $X_i \ci Y_i | Z_i$; however the $X_i$ and $Y_i$ are positively correlated, making control of the type I error when performing the conditional independence test challenging.
+Note that $X_i \ci Y_i \,|\, Z_i$; however the $X_i$ and $Y_i$ are positively correlated, making control of the type I error when performing the conditional independence test challenging.

-We generate $6$ sets of $(\beta, \mb Z)$ pairs, and for each of these simulate $250$ realisation of $\mb X$ and $\mb Z$.
+We generate $6$ sets of $(\beta, \mb Z)$ pairs, and for each of these simulate $250$ realisations of $\mb X$ and $\mb Y$.
 To each of the $6 \times 250$ datasets, we apply our DEF methodology positing logistic regression models for the $X$ and $Y$-models, and also the debiased Lasso for generalised linear models via weighted least squares (see~Section 3.2 of \citep{dezeure2015high}).
-The results are given in the left panel of Figure~\ref{fig:high_gen}.
+The results are given in the top plot of Figure~\ref{fig:high_gen}.
 We see that that DEF approach is able to control the type I error by exploiting the fact that the $X$-model, being highly sparse, is relatively easy to estimate.
-On the other hand, the debiased Lasso requires accurate estimation of all 24 components of $\beta$ in the $Y$-model, and as a consequence is highly anticonservative here.
+On the other hand, the debiased Lasso requires accurate estimation of all 24 components of $\beta$ in the $Y$-model, and as a consequence is highly anti-conservative here.

 To assess the power of the methods, we consider an identical setup as just described, but $X_i$ is added to the right-hand side of \eqref{eq:y_gen_hd} to induce dependence.
-The right panel of Figure~\ref{fig:high_gen} presents the corresponding results.
+The bottom plot in Figure~\ref{fig:high_gen} presents the corresponding results.
 We see that whilst the $p$-values for $T_{\GENDEF}$ are sub-uniform, power is reduced compared to the debiased Lasso as expected; this is the price of the additional robustness offered by the DEF approach.